 Residents also enjoy more traditional recreational activities such as going to the movies, miniature golfing, playing basketball, passing a football, hiking, or swimming in local pools.

-Youth at Campolina Way attend public school in the Spring Mills school district.
-If a resident has been attending an area school outside of the district prior to admission, BCC can make arrangements for them to continue at that school if he or she so chooses.
+Youth at Campolina Way attend school on BCC’s Martinsburg, WV Campus just a few minutes down the road.
 Board of Child Care believes that academic success serves as a strong therapeutic intervention.
-Therefore, we work in close collaboration with the school system to link residents to appropriate placements and advocate when necessary for additional assessments and classroom accommodations.
+Therefore, we work in close collaboration with the school staff to advocate when necessary for additional assessments and classroom accommodations.

 Campolina Way Admissions: